You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 While I think WordPress is the best option for most bloggers, I’ll admit that it’s not necessarily the top choice in every single situation.

-When you’re choosing your blogging software, you need to consider what you want to get out of blogging.
+When choosing your blogging software, you need to consider what you want to get out of blogging.

 If you want to run a side hustle, make money, or build your own business, then WordPress.org is definitely the top blogging software choice.